javaspecial/travel-agency/README.md

-# travel-agency
+# Travel-agency
-This is a social site like travel agency.

-You can run this project by following configuration: (If you want to configure your own then change my pom,application-context and resources folder carefully).

-1.DATABASE SERVER: MySql, I am using xampp
-2.First create database according to this name which configured into applicationContext.xml like travelagency.
-If hibernate.hbm2ddl.auto = "update", please for the first time replace it by "create" which is commented there.For the first time it will create database named travelagency by following configuration of applicationContext.xml.
-Then write there "update" and perform your task to test it.
-3.APACHE-TOMCAT SERVER VERSION: version 9.0
-4.IDE is not mandatory, I am using Ecelipse Photon.
+This is a demo of a social site like travel agency.
+Here is the way to write your own time line,edit,update and delete the post status.
+You can view your own time line and there is a Home where you can view all users status.
+Using Spring MVC, Hibernate ORM and JavaScript to completed this project.

+#Project configuration and setup:

+1) First create a database named travelagency because I configured it into applicationContext.xml.
+Write create here
+<prop key="hibernate.hbm2ddl.auto"> create </prop><!-- create or update database like "create" or "update" -->
+You can change it as you expect.Then start application with apache-tomcat v9 and for database I used xampp run it for mysql database connection which database you created.
+All the database table will be created by the hibernate annotation configuration.

+2) For clear understanding read applicationContext.xml and UsersController.java file.
+Need to focus on ajax.login_registration.js and ajax.post_status.js for request handling between client side and controller

+3) To deploy the site by only running  apache-tomcat v9 server.
+For that please put travel-agency.war file into C:\Program Files\Apache Software Foundation\apache-tomcat-9.0.16\webapps\travel-agency.war

-5.Completed feature for posting own time line, to view posted status, delete status and edit status.
+4) Completed feature for posting own time line, to view posted status, delete a status and edit a status.
+Also covered Session and Cookie for login and logout